Three Dimensional Gravity and Schramm-Loewner Evolution

 In summary, we introduce the three dimensional gravity and the dual Ising model.
 We argue that the three dimensional gravity can be described by the Schramm-Loewner evolution.
-SLE is proven to describe the scaling limit of various stochastic processes, such as critical percolation, the critical Ising model, the double-dimer model, self-avoiding walks, and other critical statistical mechanics models that exhibit conformal invariance.
-The SLE curves are the scaling limits of interfaces and other non-self-intersecting random curves in these models. we also obtain different $\kappa$ for some special model such as pure gravity, $E_{6}$ gravtiy, $SL_{3}$ gravity, $SL_{N}$ gravity.
-The AdS$_{3}$ gravity at $c= \frac{1}{2}$ is dual to the Ising model and the phase transition is Lee-Yang type.
-Then we argue that the critical temperature $T_{AdS}$ in AdS space is equal to the critical temperature $T_{\text{Ising}}$ in the Ising model.
+SLE is stochastic processes which exhibits conformal invariance.
+We also obtain different $\kappa$ for some special model such as pure gravity, $E_{6}$ gravtiy, $SL_{3}$ gravity and $SL_{N}$ gravity\cite{Castro:2011zq}.
+This shows that the gravity has two different phases.
+Since $AdS_{3}$ gravity at $c= \frac{1}{2}$ is dual to the Ising model, we argue that the Hawking-Page transition in the Ising model is only determined by three dimensional Newton gravity constant $G$.

 For some special central charge c, we show that the three gravity is dual to SLE at certain $\kappa$, which is the weight of the Brownian motion.
 Then it is natural to study whether SLE is dual to the three dimensional gravity for a general case when $0<c<1$.
 And it is worth researching in the future.